pryv/dev-site/source/customer-resources/ssl-certificate.md

 The prerequisites for this are that you have [obtained a domain name](/customer-resources/pryv.io-setup/#obtain-a-domain-name) and [installed the Pryv.io platform](/customer-resources/pryv.io-setup/#set-the-platform-parameters).
 If you are using an infrastructure with appliances that perform the SSL termination, you can simply adapt the NGINX configuration files to listen on port 80 and not perform encryption.

+## Automatic generation with Pryv.io 1.7.4 or later

+If you are runnng Pryv.io 1.7.4 or later, you can simply run the `renew-ssl-certificate` script provided with the configuration files to generate a SSL certificate for your Pryv.io platform.

+Otherwise, follow this guide.

 ## Certbot Installation

 - [Reference](https://certbot.eff.org/lets-encrypt/ubuntuxenial-other)